hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/update_token_custom_fees_sc.md

 ### Smart Contract Service Module

 - UpdateTokenCustomFeesTranslator - This class will be responsible for handling the `updateFungibleTokenCustomFees` and `updateNonFungibleTokenCustomFees` selectors and dispatching them to the corresponding HAPI calls.
-- UpdateTokenCustomFeesDecoder - This class provides methods  and constants for decoding the given `HtsCallAttempt` into a `TransactionBody` for `TokenFeeScheduleUpdate` call.
+- UpdateTokenCustomFeesDecoder - This class provides methods  and constants for decoding the given `HtsCallAttempt` into a `TokenFeeScheduleUpdateTransactionBody` for `TokenFeeScheduleUpdate` call.

+Similar approaches would be the System Contracts for Update Token Info - `UpdateDecoder`and it's relative `UpdateTranslator`, `UpdateKeysTranslator` and `UpdateExpiryTranslator` classes.
+We can also refer to the Wipe, Pause, Mint, Burn, Freeze and Associate system contracts, as they leverage the same approach.

 ## Security Implications